 Once the Administrative & Professional (A&P) or University Support Personnel System (USPS) position description (PD) has been established/updated, the hiring department must enter a job opening in OMNI to advertise the position.
-Refer to the Staff Job Posting Checklist and the PD when creating the opening.
+Refer to the training guide for detailed steps on creating a Staff job opening.

-Once the job opening is approved by the hiring department, the assigned Employment Recruiter reviews, approves, and posts the job.
+Once the job opening is entered and approved by the hiring department, the assigned Employment Recruiter reviews, approves, and posts the job.
 Job openings must be advertised for at least 7 days.

-When there are plans to advertise outside of OMNI, prior to placing the ad a draft version must be forwarded to your Recruiter in order to verify all required information is included.
+If there are plans to advertise outside of OMNI, a draft ad must be forwarded to your Recruiter for review before the ad is placed.

-Form a Search Committee to ensure that all applicants are treated consistently and given equitable consideration throughout the process.
+Form a Search Committee to ensure that all applicants are given equitable consideration throughout the process.
 (See Staff Search Training.)

-Applications may be accessed and reviewed any time during and after the posting period, although applicants have to be in Route status before being contacted for an interview.
+Applications may be accessed and reviewed any time during and after the posting period, however, applicants must be in Route status before they are contacted for an interview.
 The department representative should ensure that all appropriate members of the hiring team have proper access in OMNI (contact your Recruiter with any questions.)

-From the list of Routed applicants, look for those whose skills, experience, and education most closely match those advertised and needed for the position.
-Ensure that the list you call for interviews is diverse and follow any special requirements from your recruiter (such as Veterans' Preference or Internals covered by a Bargaining Unit).
+From the list of Routed applicants, look for those whose skillset, experience, and education most closely match those advertised and needed for the position.
 Check for possible "red flags" in the applicant's work history (e.g., choppy work history, similar reasons for leaving positions, lack of attention to detail, inconsistencies from application to resume, etc.).
-The hiring department can review the applicants' answers to the screening questions by using the View Questionnaire link in the application.
+The hiring department should review the applicants' answers to the screening questions by using the View Questionnaire link in the application or the printable application report.

 - VETERANS' PREFERENCE: Applies to all USPS positions.
 Departments are required by law to give special consideration to all who meet the criteria for Veterans' Preference and the qualifications of the position.
-Your Recruiter will notify you of the applicants required for interview.
-If you have trouble reaching a Veteran for an interview, contact your Recruiter for assistance.
+HR will notify you of the applicants required for interview.
 All eligible Veterans' Preference candidates must be given preference for consideration at every stage of the hiring process.
 If a preference-eligible candidate ranks equally with another candidate, the department must hire the Veteran.
 Document the recruitment process and basis for hiring.
 If the Veterans' Preference candidate is not chosen, notify the Veteran of the decision within 14 days of the offer being accepted.
 More information on Veterans' Preference can be found here.

 - INTERVIEW REQUIREMENTS: To ensure an open and competitive process, the hiring team is required to conduct a minimum number of interviews.